-The position that Congress has, by its statute, covered the whole subject of punitive legislation against bigamy and polyganiy, leaving nothing for Territorial action on the subject, does not impress us as entitled to much weight.
-The statute of Congress of March 22, 1882, amending a previous section of the Revised Statutes in reference to bigamy, declares no polygantist, bigamist, or any person cohabiting with more than woman, and no woman cohabiting with any of the persons described as aforesaid in this section, in any Terri-tory or other place over which the United States have exclusive juris-diction, shall be entitled to vote at any election held in any such Territory or other place, or be eligible for election or appointment to or be entitled to hold any office or place of public trust, honor, or entolument in, under, or for any such Territory or place, or under the United States."
-(22 Stat., 31.)
+The position that Congress has, by its statute,

+COVERED THE WHOLE SUBJECT of punitive legislation against bigamy and polygamy, leaving nothing for Territorial action on the subject, does not impress us as entitled to much weight.
+The statute of Congress of March 22, 1882, amending a previous section of the Revised Batutes in reference to bigamy, declares "that no polyganist, bigamist, or any person cohabiting with more than one woman, and no woman co-habiting with any of the persons described as aforesaid in this section, in any Territory or other place ever which the United States have exhave exclusive jurisdiction, shall be en-titled to vote at any election held in any such Territory or other place, or be eligible for election or appoint-ment to, or be entitled to hold any office or place of public trust, honor, or emolument in, under, or for any such Territory or place, or under the United States."
+(22 Stat.
+31.)

 This is a general law applicable to all Territories and other places under the exclusive jurisdiction of the United States.
-It does not purport to restrict the legislation of the Terri-tories over kindred offenses or over the means for their ascertainment and prevention.
-The cases in which the legislation of Congress will supersede the legislation of a State or Territory, without specific provisions to that effect, are those in which the same matter is the subject of legislation by both.
-There the action of Congress may be well considered as covering the entire ground.
-But here there nothing of this kind.
-The act Congress does not touch upon advising, and counseling teaching, the practice of bigamy or polygamy, that is, upon aiding and abetting in the commission of those crimes, nor upon the mode adopted, by means of the oath required for registration, to prevent persons from being enabled by their votes to defeat the criminal laws of the country.

-The judgment of the court below is
+It does not purport to restrict the legislation of the Ferritories over kindred offenses or over the means for their ascertain-ment and prevention.
+The cases in which the legislation of Congress will supersede the legislation of a State or Territory, without specific provisions to that effect, are those in which the same 88.m.e matter is the subject of legislation by both.
+There the action of Congress may well be considered as covering the entire ground.
+But here there is nothing of this kind.
+The net of Congress does not touch upon teaching, advising and counseling the practice of bigamy and polygamy, that is, upon aiding and abetting in the commission of those crimes, nor upon the mode adopted. by means of the oath required for registration, to prevent persons from being enabled by their votes to de-feat the criminal laws of the country.
+The judgment of the court below is therefore affirmed.

-therefore affirmed.

-[Note.-The constitutions of several States, in providing for religious freedom, have declared expressly that such freedom shall not be construed to excuse acts of licentious-uess, or to justify practices inconsistent with the peace and safety of the State.
-Thus the constitution of New York of 1777 provided as follows: "The free exercise and enjoyment of religious profession and worship, without discrimination or preference, shall forever hereafter be allowed, within this State, to all mankind: Provided, That the liberty of conscience, hereby granted, shall not be so construed as to excuse acts of licenconstrued as to excuse acts of licentiousness, or justify practices inconsistent with the peace or safety of this State."
-(Art.
-XXXVIII.)
-The same declaration is repeated in the constitution of 1821 (Art.
-VII, sec.
-3) and in that of 1846 (Art.
-I, sec.
-3), except that for the words "hereby granted," the words "hereby secured" are substituted.
-The constitutions of California, Colorado.
-Connecticut, Floria, Colorado.
-Connecticut, Floria the words.
+Note.-The constitution of several States in providing for religious freedom, have theclared expressly that such freedom shall not be construed to excuse acts of licentiousness, or to justify practices inconsistent with the peace and safety of the State.
+Thus, the constitution of New York of 1777 provided as follows: "The free exercise and enjoyment of religions profession and worship, without discrimination or preference, shall forever hereafter be allowed within this State to all mankind: Provided, That the liberty of conscience, hereby granted, shall not be so construed as to excuse acts of li